nandan29/ProjectDokerization--CICD/README.md

 ONCE ALL THE SECRETS ARE ADDED
-ACTION TAB -> workflow ->  RERUN JOB AND THEN SELECT EITHER BUILD ALL JOBS/BUILD FAILED JOBS(TOP RIGHT CORNER) .YOU WILL SEE BUILD SUCCESSFUL.
+Go to ACTION TAB -> workflow ->  RERUN JOB AND THEN SELECT EITHER BUILD ALL JOBS/BUILD FAILED JOBS(TOP RIGHT CORNER) .YOU WILL SEE BUILD SUCCESSFUL.

 Congrats , application is deployed successfully to HEROKU

-open heroku -> click on app -> click on open app
+open heroku -> click on your app -> click on open app

-https://cicd-app123.herokuapp.com/  -- link to fetch the result.
+https://cicd-app123.herokuapp.com/  -- heroku link to fetch the result.

+****now once u again push the result again the workflow will be created and again the buld will happen